MykolaMorhunCR/web/README.md

      --------------------------------

- # SPIWEB .
-AS User i can choose item i want to listen to
+ # SPIWEB 0402.
+AS User I can choose item I want to listen to

  ### Steps:
  - Launch app